emcdona1/ocr_handwritten_labels/README.md

         d. virtualenv "myEnv"
         e. source myEnv/bin/activate
         f. pip3 install -r requirements.txt (in the download code we should have this file.)
-2. Open and edit Configuration.cfg file
+2. Open and edit Configuration.cfg file as needed
-3. Execute python3 CreateDatabase.py to prepare a database, tables, and stored procedures (WIP)
+3. Open CreateDb.sql, CreateSPs.sql and CreateTables.sql in mysql and execute them to create the database or, Execute python3 CreateDatabase.py to prepare a database, tables, and stored procedures.(WIP)
 4. Execute python3 BuildPlantDictionary.py to build the plant dictionary (do not create new, as it takes a lot of time to build)

 #Execution